Social Security disability questions

-It is vital to note that this is a simple explanation that does not take into account special situations that may make you eligible for disability benefits even if you have not fulfilled all the above conditions.
+It is vital to note that this is a simple explanation and does not take into account special situations that may make you eligible for disability benefits even if you have not fulfilled all the above conditions.

-However, you should apply as soon as you believe you may have a long-term disability because there are delays between applying and actually receiving benefits.
+However, you should apply as soon as you believe you may have a long-term disability because there are delays between applying and receiving benefits.
 There are certain requirements regarding the expected length of disability and certain waiting periods during which benefits are not payable.

 Pond Lehocky Disability can explain these to you.

-There is no fee unless our Social Security Disability lawyers are successful in obtaining benefits for you.
+There is no fee unless our Social Security disability lawyers are successful in obtaining benefits for you.

 If you have suffered an injury or medical condition that prevents you from working for an indefinite period of time, you may be eligible to cancel any student loans you have.
-If you have a student loan that you took out before July 1, 1993, you may be able to defer loan payments for up to three years if you can show that you, your spouse or a dependent has suffered from a temporary total disability.
+If you have a student loan you took out before July 1, 1993, you may be able to defer loan payments for up to three years if you can show that you, your spouse or a dependent has suffered from a temporary total disability.

 Under new U.S. Department of Education guidelines, those who have borrowed federal loans may be eligible to have their Title IV federal loans forgiven.